torvalds/linux/Documentation/x86/boot.rst

-For machine with some new BIOS other than legacy BIOS, such as EFI, LinuxBIOS, etc, and kexec, the 16-bit real mode setup code in kernel based on legacy BIOS can not be used, so a 32-bit boot protocol needs to be defined.
+For machine with some new BIOS other than legacy BIOS, such as EFI, LinuxBIOS, etc, and kexec, the 16-bit real mode setup code in kernel based on legacy BIOS can yest be used, so a 32-bit boot protocol needs to be defined.

-In 32-bit boot protocol, the first step in loading a Linux kernel should be to setup the boot parameters (struct boot_params, traditionally known as "zero page").
+In 32-bit boot protocol, the first step in loading a Linux kernel should be to setup the boot parameters (struct boot_params, traditionally kyeswn as "zero page").
 The memory for struct boot_params should be allocated and initialized to all zero.
 Then the setup header from offset 0x01f1 of kernel image on should be loaded into struct boot_params and examined.
 The end of setup header can be calculated as